Fortification Is a No-No for Hemochromatosis

 - Ferrous Oxide

-Erewhon Cereals - Free of Common Allergens and Iron Fortification
+Erewhon Cereals Are Free of Common Allergens and Iron Fortification

 Due to allergies in the family, we were already familiar with the line of Erewhon gluten-free breakfast cereals.
 Little did we know that these simple cold cereals, with just a few basic ingredients, would prove our salvation when we were looking for iron-free or low-iron breakfast cereals.
 We raided the supermarket and online nutrition labels for weeks before checking our own stores and realizing that the unfortified goodness my iron-loaded husband needed was in our very own pantry!